LBF Virtual Museum | 75 Years of Cultural Histories of Pakistan

 This segment also engages with the themes of women’s access to civic spaces, the relationship between women and the state, religion and feminism, cultural notions of women and its effect on the debate around bodily autonomy.
 A meditation on the legacy of women’s movements and feminist activism in Pakistan over the course of the last 75 years.

-3. Post Colonial and Parallel Histories in Art Practices in South Asia:
+2. The Peacock Garden: Postcolonial identity and Parallel Histories in Artistic Practices in South Asia.

 Curator: Masooma Syed